evennia/evennia/docs/source/Components/EvMenu.md

 ## Temporary storage

-When the menu starts, the EvMenu instance is stored on the caller as `caller.ndb._menutree`.
+When the menu starts, the EvMenu instance is stored on the caller as `caller.ndb._evmenu`.
 Through this object you can in principle reach the menu's internal state if you know what you are doing.
 This is also a good place to store temporary, more global variables that may be cumbersome to keep passing from node to node via the `**kwargs`.
-The `_menutree` will be deleted automatically when the menu closes, meaning you don't need to worry about cleaning anything up.
+The `_evmnenu` will be deleted automatically when the menu closes, meaning you don't need to worry about cleaning anything up.

 If you want *permanent* state storage, it's instead better to use an Attribute on `caller`.
 Remember